universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi30.png)

 ### Exporting a graph

+#### Static
-The graph can be saved as a PNG or PDF.
+The graph can be saved as a PNG, SVG or PDF.
 If you need a small file and detail is not important, it's better to choose PNG.
-However, if you want to examine the graph at any zoom level without losing quality, it's better to choose PDF.
+However, if you want to examine the graph at any zoom level without losing quality, it's better to choose PDF or SVG.
 The graph can be exported in two ways: using the corresponding button in the bottom left corner of the "View" tab or via the "File > Export" menu.

 ![](./img/gephi44.png)

+#### Dynamic
-Additionally, you can export not just a static image, but a dynamic graph and upload it to the internet — just like the Macpherson poems study, remember?
+Additionally, you can export a dynamic graph and upload it online.
 To do this, you need to install the Sigma Exporter plugin from the "Tools > Plugins > Available Plugins" menu and then restart Gephi.
 Don't forget to save your project ("File > Save Project" or Ctrl + S) before restarting, to avoid losing your work!

 ![](./img/gephi33.png)